-Most hemlock areas of the eastern US have already been “buried” under an avalanche of Hemlock Woolly Adelgid (HWA), generated by exponential growth from horticultural HWA introductions in the early 20th century.
+Most southern hemlock areas of the eastern US have already been “buried” under an avalanche of Hemlock Woolly Adelgid (HWA), generated by exponential growth from multiple horticultural HWA introductions in the early 20th century.
 But there are some northern hemlock areas in Michigan and the upper Midwest that face a threat from recent HWA introductions, while northern areas of Vermont, New Hampshire, Maine, & Upstate New York that are not yet, or are just beginning to experience the HWA influx (due to the colder winter temperatures that have slowed HWA movement).
 And these are the targets for the early intervention strategy proposed here.

 Below is the latest (2015) USDA Map documenting HWA Infestations in the eastern US, although this is already a bit out of date.
 For example, the HWA infestation area in western Michigan now encompasses four counties and is no longer considered to be “eradicable” by chemical means.
 But this at least provides baseline information about the proximity of northern counties to the HWA advance.Until recently, the upper Northeast has been protected from HWA by extreme winter temperatures while Michigan has been protected by geographic separation from early HWA introduction areas further east.
 But now these areas with newly or soon-to-be HWA-infested hemlocks have a special opportunity to initiate biological control intervention strategies that can prevent or limit HWA damage to native hemlock populations.